MIBuczek/CS-FORM/readme.md

 ## Set up.

-To start using it you need to enter in the teminal in the target folder :
+To start app you need to enter in the teminal comment, to build envirament:

 ```bash
 yarn
 ```

-I used json server to creat a server, so in order to GET, POST or DELETE data please use in terminal, of course in folde where the json file are and before you start local app sever.
+I used json server to creat a server, so in order to GET, POST or DELETE data please use termina comment.
+Of course in folde where the json file are and before you start local app sever.

 ```bash
 json-server -p 4000 data.json
 ```

-To start the local server, you need to enter :
+To start the local app server, you need to enter :

 ```bash
 yarn start